Arts Education Classroom Resources

 Music and Media Communications I:

-The innovative music curriculum aims to ensure that all students, who may or may not have an extensive background in music, experience exciting, hands-on instruction in music, while integrating digital media.
+This innovative music curriculum aims to ensure that all students, even if they do not have an extensive background in music, experience exciting, hands-on instruction in music, while integrating digital media.
 The standards-based instruction focuses on fundamental music skills, but students will also explore and discover their own personal musicality using media-based resources for listening, recording, sharing, composing, and—most importantly—making music.

 Music and Media Communications I